aandaleon/Ad_PX_pipe/README.md

 # Ad_PX_pipe
 This repository reorganizes and restructures scripts from ["Analysis of the genetic architecture and predicted gene expression of lipid traits in Hispanic cohorts"](https://github.com/WheelerLab/px_his_chol) to be more user-friendly.
 We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `--help` flag.
 All paths to softwares are defaulted to those on wheelerlab3, with genotypes available at `/home/angela/Ad_PX_pipe/AMR`.
+Note: test data has been randomly subset into 100,000 SNPs for speed.

 00. Produce phenotypes and covariates (ex. medicines) in R (for test data only)